erickrr-bd/Tekium-PAN-Hunter-Script/README.md

 - Masks the first 12 characters of the card number, for security reasons
 - Generates a log file with the search results
 - Shows the progress of the search on the screen
-- Validate the possible PAN using the Luhn algorithm [For more information](https://es.wikipedia.org/wiki/Algoritmo_de_Luhn)
+- Validate the possible PAN using the [Luhn algorithm](https://es.wikipedia.org/wiki/Algoritmo_de_Luhn)

 # Requirements for Windows Systems
 - Windows operating system